Morgantown, West Virginia: History

-Notable early structures still standing in Morgantown, include the Old Stone House, built in 1795 by Jacob Nuce on Long Alley (the modern-day Chestnut Street) and the John Rogers family home on Foundry Street, built in 1840 and occupied as of 2011 by the Dering Funeral Home.
+While informal schools existed from Morgantown's earliest days, formal education began in July 1803 with a one-story, coeducational Virginia common school supported by tuition.
+In 1814, the Virginia General Assembly incorporated Monongalia Academy, the county's first public school and a male-only institution roughly equivalent to a modern high school, funded by mandatory surveyors' fees.
+The Academy moved to a new two-story building in 1830 and expanded its curriculum; under Presbyterian minister James Robertson Moore, it reached its peak between 1852 and 1864, enrolling students from 14 states.
+Parallel developments included the establishment of the Morgantown Female Academy in 1831 (later renamed the Methodist Academy) and the Presbyterian-affiliated Woodburn Female Seminary, both of which closed during the Civil War era, with their assets eventually donated toward the founding of West Virginia University.

+After statehood in 1863, West Virginia created a public-school system that nominally provided education for African-American children but in practice enforced a segregated, unequal structure, with white students attending regular terms and Black students limited to short terms at St. Paul's African Methodist Episcopal Church.
+In the late 19th and early 20th centuries, Morgantown was also home to educational reformer Alexander Wade, whose work on graded rural schooling influenced public education nationwide.

 During the 1970s, the U.S. Department of Transportation built an experimental driverless personal rapid transit system in the city, citing the area's variable seasonal climate and geographic elevations as factors in testing the technology's viability.
 The Morgantown Personal Rapid Transit (PRT) has been in use since 1975.
 University students use the system for travel between the campuses.

-In the 21st century, Morgantown is economically driven by mainly the West Virginia University and by the Robert C. Byrd Health Sciences Center.
+In the 21st century, Morgantown is economically driven mainly by West Virginia University and by the Robert C. Byrd Health Sciences Center.
 It is a sprawling small city, with townhouses, shopping centers and office buildings that have replaced acres of woods.